fsquillace/kyrat/README.md

 Description
 ===========
 kyrat is a ssh wrapper that allows to source local dotfiles on a ssh session to a remote host.
+No installations or root access on the remote host are required.
 It works either from/to a Linux or OSX machine.

-*kyrat* can transfer to the remote host and source the following files:
+*kyrat* can transfer to the remote host and source the following dotfiles:

 - **bashrc** files (located in either `~/.config/kyrat/bashrc` or inside the directory `~/.config/kyrat/bashrc.d/`).
 - **inputrc** files (located in either `~/.config/kyrat/inputrc` or inside the directory `~/.config/kyrat/inputrc.d/`)